Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Gravity and Inline Filters

 Gravity filters allow you to keep a large amount of water handy, but they can be difficult to fill up in shallow water sources, so keep that in mind when choosing a campsite.
-We found the Katadyn BeFree Gravity filter to be one of the best options for large group trips.
+I found the Katadyn BeFree Gravity filter to be one of the best options for large group trips.

 Katadyn BeFree 3L Filter Review